titansys/adopanel/README.md

 4. `sed -i -e 's/\r$//' adopanel.sh`
 5. `./adopanel.sh "admin_username" "admin_password" "unique_id"` - Change the admin_username to your AdoPiSoft admin username and the admin_password with your AdoPiSoft admin password.
 After that, change the unique_id with the id you want to use to access your ngrok url.
 For example, you used "testingpanel" then you will access your ngrok url with https://adopanel/testingpanel
 6. `sudo reboot` - Reboot your machine for everything to take effect.
+7. After finishing reboot, you should be able to access your ngrok remote address by going to https://adopanel/unique_id

 # Notes